 Will the conversion of a member's capped drawdown arrangement into flexi-access drawdown trigger the MPAA?(Expand content) (Minimise content)

 It depends.
-If the conversion of a capped drawdown arrangement to flexi-access drawdown happens as a result of a member requesting it, the money purchase annual allowance (MPAA) provisions will not be triggered unless income is taken from the flexi-access drawdown arrangement.
+If the conversion of a capped drawdown arrangement to flexi-access drawdown happens as a result of a member requesting it, the MPAA provisions will not be triggered unless income is taken from the flexi-access drawdown arrangement.

 If, however, the capped drawdown arrangement is converted to flexi-access drawdown because an income payment above the GAD maximum was paid from the capped drawdown arrangement, then the MPAA provisions will be triggered.